 2. Tip well if possible

-With restaurants and bars being temporarily closing to dining in, our servers, who rely on tips, are losing an important source of their overall income.
+With restaurants and bars being temporarily closed for dining in, our servers, who rely on tips, are losing an important source of their overall income.
 In order to support them, if it's financially feasible for you, please continue to tip (even for takeout), and tip well!

 Many of us are finding ourselves working from home full-time, maybe for the first time ever.
 And we want to make sure we're comfortable, stocked up, and prepared!
 From stylish planners and desk accessories, to cozy sweaters, to local art pieces that will spruce up your feng shui, there are plenty of ways to support local businesses while also doing something nice for yourself.
 Check out stores that offering their products online, our favorite local boutiques and thrift stores or pick-up a book from a nearby bookstore.

 4. Stay stocked with local brews